This is our review of the best inshore spinning rods for 2021.

 - Odd, shaped hook keeper

-If you’re looking for an inshore spinning rod, there’s a variety of materials to choose from.
-Fiberglass, graphite, or composite will all do the job, and have their own benefits.
+If you’re looking for an inshore fishing rod, you will quickly realize that there’s a variety of materials to choose from.
+Fiberglass, graphite, or composite will all do the job and have their own benefits.

 Choosing the right fishing rod is no small decision.
-The best inshore spinning rod needs to be powerful enough to make a difference, but not so sensitive that you can’t feel a bite.
-When it comes to fishing, size does matter.
-When you’re fishing for flounder and bluefish, a medium-light rod is ideal.
+The best inshore fishing rods need to be powerful enough to make a difference, but not so sensitive that you can’t feel a bite.
+When it comes to inshore fishing, size does matter.
+When you’re inshore fishing for flounder and bluefish, a medium-light rod is ideal.
 But if you’re going after redfish and speckled trout, a medium-power rod is.

-Many new anglers make the mistake of thinking that freshwater and saltwater rods are the same because of their size and appearance.
-But that’s a costly mistake as a freshwater rod taken to the sea is sure to break.
+Many new anglers make the mistake of thinking that freshwater and saltwater fishing rods are the same because of their size and appearance.
+But that’s a costly mistake, as a freshwater rod taken to the sea is sure to break.

-Who doesn’t dream of having a house on the water with a prime fishing spot just 100 yards away?
-But unfortunately, that just isn’t the case for most of us, as many must transport their goods fair distances in order to enjoy the sport.
+Who doesn’t dream of having a house on the water, with a prime inshore fishing spot just 100 yards (ca. 91 m) away?
+But unfortunately, that just isn’t the case for most of us, as many must transport their goods at fair distances in order to enjoy the sport.

 One-piece rods provide a greater level of sensitivity, but they’re difficult to travel with.
 A two or three-piece rod is the perfect solution for someone who’s constantly on the move.

-To make your life easier, there a variety of fishing pole solutions to suit just about every situation.
-The CADENCE CR5, for example, offers a premium fishing experience in a two-piece rod.
+To make your life easier, there are a variety of fishing pole solutions to suit just about every situation.
+The CADENCE CR5, for example, offers a premium inshore fishing experience in a two-piece rod.

-Not everyone needs a two or three-piece rod, but many modern inshore rods come in pieces to make life easier for the traveling angler.
+Not everyone needs a two or three-piece rod, but many of the best inshore fishing rods come in multiple pieces to make life easier for the traveling angler.

 Fast action rods are designed for quick hook sets and can be used for any type of fishing.
 Featuring a fast, responsive tip, they’re the perfect choice when targeting fish that like to strike quickly, like barracuda or tarpon.

-Moderate action rods are designed to be fast and comfortable, without sacrificing power.
-When an angler sets the hook with a moderate action rod, the rod absorbs some of the initial pull, rather than transmitting the full force directly into the mouth of the fish.
+Moderate action rods are designed to be fast and comfortable, without sacrificing rod power.
+When an angler sets the hook with a moderate action rod, the rod absorbs some initial pull, rather than transmitting the full force directly into the mouth of the fish.

 - Fiberglass is not as light or as sensitive as graphite, but it is usually less expensive and can be incredibly strong.
 It’s often used for fishing rods, especially if you need a bit of extra strength.